-3 March 2013, under the agreement on the transfer of assets, rights, transactions and liabilities of Ūkio Bankas, based on which a part of assets, rights, transactions and liabilities of Ūkio Bankas was transferred to Šiaulių Bankas (for more details on the agreement, see General Information), Šiaulių Bankas AB acquired 100 % control over following subsidiaries:

-- i. subsidiaries engaged in real estate development activities: Eastern Europe Development Fund UAB, Sporto Klubų Investicijos UAB, Trade Project UAB, Investicinio Turto Valdymas UAB, ŽSA 1 UAB, ŽSA 2 UAB, ŽSA 3 UAB, ŽSA 4 UAB and ŽSA 5 UAB (ŽSA 1 UAB, ŽSA 2 UAB, ŽSA 3 UAB, ŽSA 4 UAB and ŽSA 5 UAB together own 100% shares of Žalgirio Sporto Arena UAB; Žalgirio Sporto Arena UAB owns 100% shares of Nacionalinis Futbolo Stadionas UAB) and - ii. subsidiaries engaged in other activities: Ūkio Banko Lizingas UAB and Bonum Publicum GD UAB.
+- 3 March 2013, under the agreement on the transfer of assets, rights, transactions and liabilities of Ūkio Bankas, based on which a part of assets, rights, transactions and liabilities of Ūkio Bankas was transferred to Šiaulių Bankas (for more details on the agreement, see General Information), Šiaulių Bankas AB acquired 100 % control over following subsidiaries: - subsidiaries engaged in real estate development activities: Eastern Europe Development Fund UAB, Sporto Klubų Investicijos UAB, Trade Project UAB, Investicinio Turto Valdymas UAB, ŽSA 1 UAB, ŽSA 2 UAB, ŽSA 3 UAB, ŽSA 4 UAB and ŽSA 5 UAB (ŽSA 1 UAB, ŽSA 2 UAB, ŽSA 3 UAB, ŽSA 4 UAB and ŽSA 5 UAB together own 100% shares of Žalgirio Sporto Arena UAB; Žalgirio Sporto Arena UAB owns 100% shares of Nacionalinis Futbolo Stadionas UAB) and - ii. subsidiaries engaged in other activities: Ūkio Banko Lizingas UAB and Bonum Publicum GD UAB.

-NOTE 20 ASSETS HELD FOR SALE AND LIABILITIES RELATED TO ASSETS HELD FOR SALE (CONTINUED)
+ASSETS HELD FOR SALE AND LIABILITIES RELATED TO ASSETS HELD FOR SALE NOTE 20 (CONTINUED)

 As the sale of subsidiaries mentioned above is highly probable because the agreement under which the subsidiaries were acquired until February 2014 provides the opportunity to the creditors of the Ūkio Bankas to sell these subsidiaries as two portfolios of assets: i) portfolio of subsidiaries of Ūkio Bankas engaged in real estate development activities and ii) portfolio of shares of subsidiaries of Ūkio Bankas engaged in other activities, the above-mentioned subsidiaries are included in the financial statements of the Group as subsidiaries held for sale.
-In addition, the management of Šiaulių Bankas AB is committed to a plan to sell these subsidiaries in case Ūkio Bankas remains committed to a plan to sell these subsidiaries and of Šiaulių Bankas remains committed to a plan to sell these subsidiaries and of Šiaulių Bankas remains committed to a plan to sell these subsidiaries and considers it to be very likely for the sale transaction to be executed in 2014.
+In addition, the management of Šiaulių Bankas AB is committed to a plan to sell these subsidiaries in case Ükio Bankas AB does not execute its right.
+The option held by Ükio Bankas expired on 2 February 2014.
+Management of Šiaulių Bankas remains committed to a plan to sell these subsidiaries and considers it to be very likely for the sale transaction to be executed in 2014.

-As above-mentioned subsidiaries were acquired in a transaction of transfer of assets, rights, transactions and liabilities of Ūkio Bankas, they initially are accounted at acquisition value which is equal to their fair value and subsequently adjusted by the amount of activity result (in case of profit, the value is increased as Šiaulių Bankas has the right to distribute the profit earned after the acquisition despite the rights of Ūkio Bankas to sell the subsidiary; in case of loss, the value is decreased).
+As above-mentioned subsidiaries were acquired in a transaction of transfer of assets, rights, transactions and liabilities of Ukio Bankas, they initially are accounted at acquisition value which is equal to their fair value and subsequently adjusted by the amount of activity result (in case of profit, the value is increased as Siaulių Bankas has the right to distribute the profit earned after the acquisition despite the rights of Ukio Bankas to sell the subsidiary; in case of loss, the value is decreased).
 Fair values have been established by KPMG Baltic UAB, using valuation methodology attributable to level 3 valuation.